TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/AjaxRequest/Index.rst

 Prepare a request
 =================

+..  versionadded:: 13.0
+    Native URL-related objects (:js:`URL` and :js:`URLSearchParams`) can be used.

 To be able to send a request, the module :js:`@typo3/core/ajax/ajax-request.js` must be imported.
 To prepare a request, create a new instance of :js:`AjaxRequest` per request and pass the URL as the constructor argument: